2015–16 California Golden Bears women's basketball team

-The 2015–16 California Golden Bears women's basketball team will represent University of California, Berkeley during the 2015–16 NCAA Division I women's basketball season.
-The Golden Bears, led by fifth year head coach Lindsay Gottlieb, play their home games at the Haas Pavilion and are members of the Pac-12 Conference.
+The 2015–16 California Golden Bears women's basketball team represented University of California, Berkeley during the 2015–16 NCAA Division I women's basketball season.
+The Golden Bears, led by fifth year head coach Lindsay Gottlieb, played their home games at the Haas Pavilion and were members of the Pac-12 Conference.
 They finished the season 15–17, 4–14 in Pac-12 play to finish in tenth place.
-They advanced to the semifinals of the Pac-12 women's basketball tournament where they lost to UCLA.
+They advanced to the semifinals of the Pac-12 women's basketball tournament, where they lost to UCLA.
 They missed the postseason for the first time since 2005.